Airburst (video game)

 Airburst is a video game developed by Strange Flavour and published by Freeverse for Mac OS.
-On October 25, 2007, it was announced for Xbox Live Arcade game for the Xbox 360.
-There is currently no release date for the Xbox 360 release but the game is available for testing on Partnernet, the private Xbox 360 developer site.
+On October 25, 2007, it was announced that it would release for Xbox Live Arcade game for the Xbox 360.
+The Xbox 360 release was canceled but the game was available for testing on Partnernet, the private Xbox 360 developer site.
+Partnernet was shut down around 2017 after the release of the Xbox 1.

 Gameplay

 The game has been described as "an inverted version of Pong", in which players divert a "deadly chainsaw-bladed burster ball" with a paddle towards other players' platforms, which are made of balloons.
 Each player is armed with a bat which can be used to deflect the ball away from their balloons and towards their opponents.
 There are also a host of power-ups that affect gameplay.

 The XBLA version uses ReplicaNet for online play.

 AirBurst Extreme

 An enhanced version was released in 2004 for Mac OS X as Airburst Extreme.
 There are four playable characters, and six additional characters (four new protagonists and two new antagonists) in Airburst Extreme.